The Definitive Guide to Professional Tooth Whitening

 In a world of social media and smartphones, we are only ever one click away from a photo being snapped and shared with the world.
 It is making people more aware than ever of how their teeth – and their smiles – look…

-The global cosmetic dentistry market is expected to reach US$27.95 billion (£22.5 billion) by 2024 (source: Grand View Research, Inc. July 2016), and the demand for tooth whitening is one treatment driving this growth.
+The global cosmetic dentistry market is expected to reach US$27.95 billion (£22.5 billion) by 2024 (source: Grand View Research, Inc. July 2016), and the demand for professional tooth whitening is one treatment driving this growth.

 With 99.7% of people citing their smile as their most important social asset (source: American Academy of Cosmetic Dentistry), it is clear why whiter teeth are one of today’s most popular dental requests.